 4. Price Your Items

-5. Organize and Arrange Your Sale
+5. Organize & Arrange Your Sale

 1. Get Ready

 Give yourself at least an hour before the garage sale starts to set everything out and put up signs.
-Make sure you have your change in a safe place, and find a comfortable, shaded area to sit.

 2. Work the Crowd

-3. Deal with Leftovers
+3. Deal With Leftovers